Nwaubani-Godson/user-management-scripts/README.md

 # User Creation and Permission Setup Script

-A Bash script to automate the creation of Linux users, assign them to a group, set directory permissions, and enforce a secure password policy.
+This Bash script to automate the creation of Linux users, assign them to a group, set directory permissions, and enforce a secure password policy.

 ---